 Russian internet group Yandex lifts 2019 revenue forecast, but shares fall

-Russian internet group Yandex raised its 2019 revenue forecast for a third time on Friday after strong third-quarter growth, but its shares fell after an earnings call provided little clarity on its response to a draft foreign ownership law.
+Russia's largest internet group Yandex raised its 2019 revenue forecast for the third time on Friday after strong third-quarter growth, but its share price fell after a company earnings call.

 By Nadezhda Tsydenova and Alexander Marrow

-MOSCOW, Oct 25 (Reuters) - Russian internet group Yandex YNDX.O raised its 2019 revenue forecast for a third time on Friday after strong third-quarter growth, but its shares fell after an earnings call provided little clarity on its response to a draft foreign ownership law.
+MOSCOW, Oct 25 (Reuters) - Russia's largest internet group Yandex YNDX.O raised its 2019 revenue forecast for the third time on Friday after strong third-quarter growth, but its share price fell after a company earnings call.

 Chief Executive Arkady Volozh said on Friday's call that the initial version of a draft law aimed at limiting foreign shareholding in Russian IT firms was "very damaging", saying the company was in discussions with the government over the proposals.